ewhitley/CDAKit/CDAKit/README.md

 ## HealthKit Bridge

 You can also communicate between the CDA models and HealthKit.
-An extended discussion of the principles can be found (here](https://www.linkedin.com/pulse/connecting-ios-your-emr-using-healthkit-cda-part-one-eric-whitley).
+An extended discussion of the approach can be found [here](https://www.linkedin.com/pulse/connecting-ios-your-emr-using-healthkit-cda-part-one-eric-whitley).

+This process uses an intermediate `CDAKHKRecord` model to house the HealthKit samples.
+If you have existing HealthKit samples, just just need to add them to the `samples` collection.
+Ideally, you're also able to provide some basic name and gender information.

 ### CDA to HealthKit